chrisxxmas/MYCOOP64/CONTRIBUTING.md

 Unit tests are all contained in the project named YamlDotNet.Test.csproj.

-The PerformanceTests folder contains various projects that contain performance tests that compare various versions of YamlDotNet to detect the impact of new fe
+The PerformanceTests folder contains various projects that contain performance tests that compare various versions of YamlDotNet to detect the impact of new features.